 Have you just graduated from college?
 Congrats!!
 CISA offers paid developmental experiences intended to promote possible careers in the civil service to individuals who have recently graduated from qualifying educational institutions or programs.
 Learn more about the Recent Graduate opportunities available at CISA and how to apply.

 Presidential Management Fellows (PMF)

-The Federal Government’s premier leadership development program for advanced degree candidates.
+Are you close to finishing your advanced college degree?
+Consider applying to the PMF program, the Federal Government’s premier leadership development program for advanced degree candidates.

 The Presidential Management Fellows (PMF) program was established by Executive Order in 1977 and represents an innovative approach to meet the government’s future need for administrators and managers.
 This program is for individuals who have received a qualifying advanced degree within the preceding two years.
 An individual may apply for the PMF program more than once as long as he or she meets the eligibility criteria.

 Graduates with advanced degrees (i.e. professional or graduate degree (e.g., Master's, Ph.D., J.D.) who are nominated as PMF Finalists may enter a two-year fellowship in the Federal excepted service.
 Fellows represent high caliber graduates of their schools and are expected to possess a personal commitment to excellence, a strong capacity for leadership, exceptional ability evidenced through achievement, and a demonstrated commitment to a public service career.
 PMFs develop skills through challenging work assignments and by utilizing Individual Development Plans, mentors, and formal interactive training.

 Applications are accepted once per year.
 Program eligibility and application information is available at www.pmf.gov.